seenthattinker/Conceptinero/templates/introduction.md

 In the end,
 you will understand that SR&ED is a state of mind that must be sustained throughout the fiscal year.
 It's about building things,
-both tangible technology and the knowledge advancement in science and technology.
+both tangible technology and knowledge advancement in science or technology.

 The real key to the whole process is slowly walking through it, concentrating on one definition at a time, then concatenating them into a well edited and succinct application.

+The template is broken into separate files which allow you to focus on precisely what you need to focus on.